 The bus stop gives you a 'thermal hug', hot in summer and cold in winter.

 But there are also examples of projects related to the water techniques, already designed for school playgrounds, urban squares, new areas with restricted traffic and parks.
-“The idea is that EMASESA [municipal public water supply company], leader of the project, is already incorporating all these techniques when acting in different municipal terms to make a healthier city around water and plant management,” explains Pino.
+“The idea is that EMASESA -the municipal public water supply company-, leader of the project, is already incorporating all these techniques when acting in different municipal terms to make a healthier city around water and plant management,” explains Pino.

 Not only that, Cartuja Qanat will host an incubator for business projects to facilitate ideas for sustainable models, prioritising those related to air quality, water management, mobility and renewable energies.